On Albert Camus’s Legendary Postwar Speech at Columbia University

 A group of deported women, including one of our comrades, is repatriated to France by way of Switzerland.
 As soon as they enter Swiss territory, they notice a funeral taking place.
 And the mere sight of this spectacle sets off their hysterical laughter.
 “That’s how the dead are treated here!” they say.

 In prefacing the body of his talk with these four parables, Camus must have known that if they failed to convince his audience of the human crisis—the moral bacillus that infected them and their world—then there would be no point in his going on to say anything more.
-He and they might just as well exit the auditorium, in silent despair.
+He and they might just as well exit the auditorium, in silent despair.“The civilization of the machine has just achieved its ultimate degree of savagery.”

 In each related episode, something formerly alive lay dead on the floor, like the proverbial canary in the tunnel.
 Upon inspection, what lay dead, or missing, was humanity.
 If anyone then or now were to comment that these were war stories, aberrant accounts from a dark time long gone, they would miss the point, Camus’s point.
 Camus knew that what was nowhere to be found in these stories was still missing, and quite possibly gone forever.